 Lasers work by shooting wavelengths of light in a certain frequency directly on the damaged skin cells.
 Once they’re traumatized by the light bursts, your body’s immune system rushes healing properties to the spot, which then produces more collagen that takes the place of your stretch marks.
 It may take several visits, but many report smooth, healthy-looking skin after laser treatments.
 This therapy may be the best bet for removing stretch marks.

 - Plastic surgery Talk to your dermatologist about a referral to a plastic surgeon who can work with your skin doctor to devise a plan of treatment that results in fewer stretch marks.By removing sections of loose skin, the surgeon also may remove parts that are strewn with stretch marks.

 - Platelet-rich plasma, also known as PRP, is a technique gaining popularity.
 Your leading dermatologist in NYC uses your own blood and injects the growth factor rich portion into the stretch mark areas to promote new cell regeneration.
-The technique has been successful for treating arthritis and tendinitis, and it has shown promise for removing stretch marks.
+The technique has been successful in treating arthritis and tendinitis, and it has shown promise for removing stretch marks.

 Your own blood is taken immediately prior to the injection.
-Combining the injection with an microneedling treatment seems to increase the success rate.
+Combining the injection with a micro-needling treatment seems to increase the success rate.
 According to studies, about 70 percent of the people who received PRP treatment to remove stretch marks were very satisfied with the results.

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board-certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.Locations: Manhattan Dermatology (Upper East Side) 983 Park Ave, Ste 1D1, NY 10028